iltStudent06/global-tax/README.md

 # Global Tax Data Collection

-A centralized web application for collecting tax-related information from all country operations to support Liberty Mutual's tax planning and reporting.
+A web application for collecting tax-related information from all country operations to support Liberty Mutual's tax planning and reporting.

 ## Overview